g-pengrend/graph_job_recommender/README.md

 If you have a CUDA-capable GPU:

-1. Replace `faiss-cpu` with `faiss-gpu` in requirements.txt
-2. Install the CUDA version of PyTorch:
+1. Install the CUDA version of PyTorch:
    - Visit [PyTorch's website](https://pytorch.org/get-started/locally/)
    - Select your specific configuration
    - Use the provided installation command